balqui/prefscript/docs/doc.md

-A Python-based environment to explore and experiment with partial recursive functions; naturally doubles as a (purely functional) programming language, but it is not intended to be used much as such.
+A Python-based environment to explore and experiment with partial recursive functions; naturally doubles as a (purely functional) programming language, although it is not intended to be used much as such.

 <!---